Jürgen Milski: Career

 Since his Big Brother fame, Milski has made a living as a singer in Mallorca and as a carnival entertainer.
-In his book 'Ich sag's, he gives an insight into his experiences with the television industry.
+In his book Ich sag’s, he gives an insight into his experiences with the television industry.
 From March 2005 to February 2016 he presented call-in competitions on 9Live and Sport1.
-In September 2005, he starred in the Big Brother season 6 celebrity special.
+In September 2005, he appeared in the celebrity special of the sixth season of Big Brother.
 From 2006 to 2015 he took part in several TV total specials such as the TV total Parallel Slalom and the TV total Wok World Championship.
 In the 2010 TV total Stock Car Crash Challenge, he took first place in the 3000cc class.
 In 2007 he worked alongside Charlotte Karlinder as an outside presenter for Big Brother on RTL II.

-From July 2007 on he presented the program Das Schicksal meines Lebens (The Destiny of my Life) on RTL II together with Alida-Nadine Kurras, the winner of the second German Big Brother season.
+From July 2007 on he presented the program Das Schicksal meines Lebens (The Destiny of my Life) on RTL II together with Alida Kurras, the winner of the second German Big Brother season.
 Due to low ratings, the decision was made not to continue the format and the episodes that had already been filmed were relocated to a less relevant programming slot.
 His former employer Ford ended their collaboration as a sponsor in 2007.
 In the same month Milski started the band project Rühmanns Scherben together with Willi Herren and Libero5.
 From January to July 2008 he took part in the eighth German Big Brother season and co-hosted the weekly show Big Brother – Die Entscheidung on RTL II.
-Since 2012 he has presented the reality TV show Das ist das Leben! on RTL II and has presented the talent show Die Entertainer – Auf ins Rampenlicht on Super RTL since March 2012 with Anna-Maria Zimmermann.
+Since 2012 he has presented the reality documentary Das ist das Leben! on RTL II, alternating with Kurras, and has presented the talent show Die Entertainer – Auf ins Rampenlicht on Super RTL since March 2012 with Anna-Maria Zimmermann.